rupplez/Othello-Reversi-/README.md

 # Othello
-A simple Othello(Reversi) game made by C.
+A simple Othello(Reversi) game made by C using WIN32API.